|

 throw them away or replace them when they go wrong, or something better comes

-along.
 Gadgets from the

 screwdriver and soldering iron could fix them.
 They also were relatively expensive and